 - No disturbance to the cows.
 Enhanced foot health – drier and harder

 A light automatic scraper can be run down the passage if necessary.
 However you may find that the slats remain clean enough as there will be almost no slurry to remove.
-FP McCann recommend using sawdust or chopped straw for bedding rather than sand to assist with cleanliness.
+We recommend using sawdust or chopped straw for bedding, rather than sand, to assist with cleanliness.